Environmental and social practices

 - Replace inefficient lighting, which is responsible for up to 20% of non-domestic energy use in the UK

 - There may be grants available in your area to assist in your move to LED lighting and solar photovoltaic panels.

-- Washroom items including toilets and taps consume significant volumes of water, but installation of sensor-controlled products and repairing any leaks can lead to significant reduction in fresh water usage.
+- Washroom items including toilets and taps consume significant volumes of water, but the installation of sensor-controlled products and repairing any leaks, can lead to a significant reduction in freshwater usage

 - For manufacturing businesses, recycled or harvested rainwater can be used for cooling or landscaping activities.